This post may contain affiliate links. Please read my disclosure policy.

 - 1 (14-ounce) can sweetened condensed milk

-- 1/4 cup coconut oil, melted
+- ยผ cup coconut oil melted

-- 1/4 teaspoon coconut extract, or vanilla
+- ยผ teaspoon coconut extract or vanilla

 - 15 ounces dark chocolate chips (about one and a half 10-ounces packages)

-- 2 tablespoons coconut oil or vegetable shortening, divided
+- 2 tablespoons coconut oil or vegetable shortening divided

-- Unsweetened flaked coconut for garnish, optional
+- Unsweetened flaked coconut for garnish optional

 Instructions

 - Pour the coconut into the bowl of a food processor and process 10-12 pulses.
-Add the powdered sugar, sweetened condensed milk, 1/4 cup of melted coconut oil and coconut extract.
+Add the powdered sugar, sweetened condensed milk, ยผ cup of melted coconut oil and coconut extract.
 Process until well combined.
 Scoop the mixture into a medium mixing bowl, cover with plastic wrap and refrigerate for at least 1 hour, or overnight.
 The mixture will become firm once the coconut oil solidifies.

 - Line a rimmed baking sheet with wax paper.
 Scoop 1 heaping tablespoon of the coconut mixture and roll into a tight ball.
 I use a 1-inch cookie scoop to make this easy with each coconut ball similar in size.
 Place on the baking sheet and continue until all the coconut mixture is rolled.
 Work quickly while the mixture is cold.
 Freeze the coconut balls until firm, about 2 hours, or longer if desired.
 Once frozen the coconut balls can be transferred to a sealed container with a sheet of wax paper between the layers.